Schum2137/Game-Tweaks-on-Linux/README.md

 - Although I created this repository for myself, you might still find it helpful.
 - All this is being tested under CachyOS with the RX 9070 XT.
+- I have no idea how GitHub works, or what I'm doing.

 ## 🔧 Game Tweaks